Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 -

-Run the API conversion tool with the convert-file
+Run the API conversion tool with the convert-file command and appropriate flags.

 Example 1, converts a YAML file and displays the output, though the file does not change: